Madhav Sharma: Career

 After graduating from RADA, Sharma decided to pursue a career in theatre and changed his stage surname to Sharma.

+In 1972 he appeared in the BBC series The Moonstone based of the novel of the same name.

 He played the role of Patel, a lunar penal colony prisoner in the third episode of the 1973 Doctor Who story Frontier in Space, Patel was a member of the Peace Party and had been arrested for sabotaging a military base.

 He played Siddique in the 2002 theatrical production Calcutta Kosher.

 He would next enact the role of Sir Toby Belch in Twelfth Night, in the West End.

 He voiced the character, Vikram, in the 2012 survival horror game ZombiU.

 He played the part of Prem Mandal in Coronation Street.
 He later joined EastEnders, with his role Arshad Ahmed commencing on 1 January 2018.
 He departed the show on 1 November 2019.

 He appeared as Suresh Dhanar, in an episode called "Who Wants to be Told Bad News" from the seventies TV series Public-Eye.